ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 weight: 400
 ---

 Edward and Mary Ann began their marriage in Staten Island NY where they lived throughout the 1850's and where each Mills child was born.
 Here, Edward presumably learned the grocery business from Mary Ann's brother, [Charles Mills Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine) (1812 to 08 Oct 1897), who subsequently co-owned E. H. Mills & Co. in Corfu.
 Edward presumably worked in Pine's general store, which  was located in West New Brighton, also known as Factoryville, a neighborhood in the Staten Island town of Castleton, and was known as Pine, Hillyer & Co. and then C. M. Pine & Son.
 The Mills are members of the Reformed Dutch Church of Port Richmond, where Charles M. Pine was a longtime member of the Church consistory.
-This section also explores related Pine family members in Staten Island as well as associates in the Loper, Hillyer, Brown, Egbert and Mersereau families.
-Finally, the Civil War service of Charles' son Theodore, and Theodore's cousins are also explored through surviving letters between his cousins Milton Loper and Juliett (Loper) Shepard.
+This section also explores other Pine and Loper family members in Staten Island at the time as well as associates in the Hillyer, Brown, Egbert and Mersereau families.
+Finally, the Civil War service of Charles' son Theodore, and Theodore's cousins are also explored through surviving letters between Milton Loper and Juliett (Loper) Shepard.

 <!--more-->